Ucok23/Ucok23/README.md

 - 🌐 I do web, front-to-back, prototype-to-deploy
 - ⌨️ I type in php, javascript, python
 - ⚡ Fun fact: I hate javascript so it has to pay my bill!
-- 🌱 I’m currently learning Dart and Flutter, Kotlin and Android Studio, Typescript
+- 🌱 Learning Android and Kotlin
+PS: I'm also doing machine learning and data science

 ### Past Client's Projects